jjharwi/Box-API/README.md

 COMMANDS:

 box_cd
 Changes the directory you are working in on Box.
+Hint:  use "box_cd home" to return to your 0 level directory.

 box_down
 Downloads the named file from Box.